jon-heard/obsidian-inline-scripts-library/tejs_varnotes.md

 - single-underscore

 The variable name is case-INsensitive, so STR, str and Str are all considered the same name.
+The variable name _can_ have spaces before and/or after it.

 Examples:
 - \*\*\%\%Name\%\%\*\*\_Maggie Smith\_.
-    - This specifies that the notevar named "name" (case-insensitive) holds the value "Maggie Smith".
+    - This specifies that the variable named "name" (case-insensitive) holds the value "Maggie Smith".
 - \*\*\%\%str\%\%\*\*\_18\_.
-    - This specifies that the notevar named "str" (case-insensitive) holds the value 18.
+    - This specifies that the variable named "str" (case-insensitive) holds the value 18.

 ~~